pm2-hive/pm2-hive.github.io/docs/features/deployment.md

 #### Provision remote server

+Before provisioning remote server verify that:

+- Remote servers have PM2 installed
-Before provisioning remote server, make sure that they permissions have been granted to clone the GIT repository.
+- Remote servers have granted permissions to GIT clone the target repository

 Once remote servers have been configured you can start provisioning them: